 - How many times did Bjorn Borg win the Wimbledon title?
 5

-You can always get more questions from the internet.
+You can always get more questions and riddles from the internet.

 AS suggested by the name, these questions are from the history of the planet, its landmass and countries.
 The7y are given below:-